fc-io/react-for-beginners/week_01 – Intro/week_01_b_assignments.md

 * BONUS: update the title depending on what article is shown.
 You can watch the useState/useEffect video below for an example if we don't go through this during class.
-* Make sure you commit and push your work to a public github repo, and when you are done with all the assignments, add a link in the assignment for week 1.
+* Make sure you commit and push your work to a public github repo (or a private repo but by also inviting me as a contributor).
+* When you are done with all the assignments, add a link to the github repo in the assignment for week 1.
+(You don't need to create a GitHub Pages.)

-You should be ready to show your result/progress during our first lecture next week.
+**You should be ready to show your result/progress during our first lecture next week.**

 ### Watch: